umeshgeeta/go/README.md

 4) The folder 'src/smi' contains basic HTTPS client-server (and works via browser to server as well) skeleton implementation.
 How to log-in to Facebook that is implemented in this example.
 (More ambitious code sharing under this umbrella will have to wait as I work through 'ownership' issues.)

-5) Typically projects under 'src' are non=module while folders at the level of 'src' will be Go Module (except cfg and test) like for example 'util'.
+5) Typically all of the go code here is non-module code.
+More usable Go packages can be found in the repository "umeshgeeta/goshared" which is Public too.

 Feel free to reach out to me (umesh409@yahoo.com) for:

 - how to use the code mentioned here, or
 - if you need any additional functionality in the current code.
 I will try my best to have it included.

 Code is under MIT License, so it is least restrictive.
-(Please stick to 'master' branch which has working code while code in 'dev' branch is still under development and not ready for consumption.)
+(Please stick to 'master' branch only.)

 Have a look and enjoy!